On our way to the Pamirs

 We had seen very few travellers like ourselves on the road so far and wondered how many would be in the Pamirs when we were?

 We did see one English 4WD Toyota car parked in Kalaikumb.
-Although we did not see them then, we did bump into them later and they passed us when we stopped for a detour up the Bhartang Valley the next day.
+Although we did not see the occupants then, we did bump into them later and they passed us when we stopped for a detour up the Bhartang Valley the next day.

 Kalaikumb, was also our first confirmation that the mountains on the other side of the river were now Afghanistan and we are now due to follow the border through the Pamirs along the Wakham Valley for the next few days.